The Visionaries, Madmen, and Tinkerers Who Created the Future That Never Was

 Reality, as always, failed to live up to these predominantly rosy images.
 The patriotic cartoons also needed to be balanced with the occasional anti-lynching one.
 As the war ground on, Jackson became increasingly incensed at the hypocrisy of black Americans being sent to fight a war against a racist enemy while being subjected to ruthless racial prejudice by the armed forces and held back by ever more vicious prejudice at home.

 Whatever the quality of stories Ray Palmer saw fit to print, Jackson studied them and learned a few tricks about sliding contemporary messaging into a work by distancing it from the here-and-now.
 Bungleton Green became a science-fiction strip in 1943, with Bung traveling back in time to George Washington's day to remind readers that America was founded on a base of slavery and then forward to an American color-blind utopia of the 21st century, all the while eviscerating 20th century mores.
 That's a fabulous story that needs a long article of its own to begin to do it justice.
+I've written it as Jay Jackson's Bungleton Green: The First Black Superhero, a tale as fabulous and unexpected as any printed in Amazing.

-For now, go through the thumbnails above and enjoy the work Jackson did in f&sf's little corner of the universe.
+Before you click over, be sure to to go through the thumbnails above and enjoy the work Jackson did in f&sf's little corner of the universe.

 January 26, 2019